markwoodhall/clj-ravendb/README.md

 ```

-When this endpoint is used to put-document, put-index or for bulk-operations if the master, http://localhost:8080, is down then one of the replications will be used for write operations.
+When this endpoint is used to (put-document), (put-index) or for (bulk-operations) if the master is down then one of the replications will be used for write operations.

 ## Build & Test